 Finding meaningful dementia activities can be a challenge.

-We not only include links to suitable activities within our web site
+We include links to suitable activities within our web site

-(to further organize our material for you) but we'll also offer new
+(to further organize our material for you) and also offer new

 ideas right here.
-And many of these are great to do with family, visitors, kids; or to give as gifts to those visiting.
+Many are great to do with family, visitors, kids; or to give as gifts to those visiting.

-So these activities are basic guidelines explained here -- and you can decide how you will actually present them.
+So these activities are basic guidelines explained here - you can decide how you will present them.